HewlettPackard/llmesh/README.md

 #### General Requirements

 * **API Key**: Set your ChatGPT API key by assigning it to the `OPENAI_API_KEY` environment variable.

+  * Can be set in a `.env` file within the project root directory or within `src/lib/core`.

 * **Python 3.11**: Ensure Python 3.11 is installed on your machine.

   * It's recommended to install **`uv`**, a drop-in replacement for `pip`, `venv`, and other Python tooling.